nka77/DAHiTra/README.md

-# Remote Sensing Damage Classification and Change Detection with Transformers
+# DAHiTra: UNET Architecture with Hierarchical Transformers for Automated Building Damage Assessment Using Satellite Imagery

-We propose a novel transformer based network for building damage assessment which uses attention on the features difference and hierarchically builds the damage prediction mask with high accuracy.
-The model is tested on a large scale disaster damage dataset (xBD) and a change detection dataset (LEVIR-CD) where it achieves state of the art performance for both the damage classification and change detection tasks.
+A novel transformer-based network model is presented for building damage assessment which leverages hierarchical spatial features of multiple resolutions and captures temporal difference in feature domain after applying transformer encoder on the spatial features.
+The proposed network achieves state of the art performance while tested on a large-scale disaster damage dataset (xBD) for building localization and damage classification, as well as on LEVIR-CD dataset for change detection tasks.

 ## Results

-### Average Quantitative Results for Damage Classification: xBD dataset
+#### Average Quantitative Results for Damage Classification: xBD dataset
 ![alt text](report/xBD_results.png)

-### Average Quantitative Results for Change Detection: LEVIR-CD dataset
+#### Average Quantitative Results for Change Detection: LEVIR-CD dataset
 ![alt text](report/LEVIR_results.png)